scrapinghub/adblockparser/README.rst

 * ``match-case`` filter option is not properly supported (it is ignored);
 * ``document`` filter option is not properly supported;
-* rules are not validated *before* parsing, so invalid rules may raise inconsistent exceptions or silently work incorrectly;
+* rules are not validated *before* parsing, so invalid rules may raise inconsistent exceptions or silently work incorrectly.
-* regular expressions in rules are not supported.

 It is possible to remove all these limitations.
 Pull requests are welcome if you want to make it happen sooner!